 You must carry at least 1 litre of water, more if the hike in or out is long.
 Lunch and snacks are important for day kloofing.
 You should, as always, bring a personal 1st aid kit and sun block.
 It is important to bring a warm top.
 As always the weather can turn quickly and being wet will increase the risk of hypothermia.

 Everything in your bag must be waterproofed (except the waterbottle).
 Waterproof bags can be purchased from Cape Union Mart or you can use plastic bags.
-Shopping bags are not waterproof.
-You should have two layers of waterproofing and the bags must be tied with string.
+Shopping bags are not waterproof and black bags are generally not much good either.
+Whatever your use, you should have two layers of waterproofing and the bags must be tied with string.
 If your waterproofing fails you equipment will get wet and incredibly heavy so make sure you waterproof properly.
+Using containers (like icecream containers) is a good idea for food and so forth.

 Kloofing is tiring and by the end of the day you can run out of energy.
 It is a good idea to ensure you have some energy snacks for the last section of the kloof to keep you going to the end.
 This can be particularly useful where the last part of the kloof is in the water and the sun is going down.
 Cold, wet and tired is not a good combination.